-Hawaiian Food: 22 Dishes You Have to Try!
+22 Hawaiian Dishes You Have to Try!
+(Complete Food Guide!)

-While in Hawaii, you’ll want to try some of the dishes that are traditional to Native Hawaiians.
+While in Hawaii, you’ll want to try Native Hawaiian dishes.
 You’ll also want to try Asian-fusion dishes, as there is a heavy influence from Japan, Korea, and the Philippines.
-Some of the dishes are also heavily inspired by the Portuguese community.
+Many Hawaiian dishes are also influenced by Portuguese dishes.

 1. Loco Moco